cyeganeh/CS425-Final-Project/README.md

 ## Additional features

--Sound/music
+- Sound/music
--A\* searching for the artificial intelligence
+- A\* searching for the artificial intelligence
--better more throughly designed UI, possibly including health bars instead of just text.
+- better more throughly designed UI, possibly including health bars instead of just text.

 [Video introduction](https://youtu.be/FbCJBwZ2hrA)